-3. Termination of doctor-patient relationship
+3. Termination of medical practitioner -patient relationship

-- 3.1 A doctor has the primary responsibility to provide proper medical care to his patients.
-However, there may be situations where it is in the best interest of the patient for such medical care to be provided by another doctor.
-Examples of such situations include loss of trust between the doctor and the patient (e.g. where the doctor does not wish to comply with the patient's request for an intimate examination to be conducted in the absence of a chaperone), and where the treatment requested is beyond the doctor's competence.
-In such situations the doctor may terminate the doctor-patient relationship, provided that the patient's health interest is not jeopardized.
-Doctors should exercise their professional judgment before terminating the doctor-patient relationship. - 3.2 When it is decided to terminate the doctor-patient relationship, the doctor should inform the patient of his decision at the earliest opportunity.
-He should explain the reasons for terminating the relationship and offer to refer the patient to another doctor who has the ability to provide the necessary services.
+- 3.1 A medical practitioner has the primary responsibility to provide proper medical care to his patients.
+However, there may be situations where it is in the best interest of the patient for such medical care to be provided by another medical practitioner.
+Examples of such situations include loss of trust between the medical practitioner and the patient (e.g. where the medical practitioner does not wish to comply with the patient's request for an intimate examination to be conducted in the absence of a chaperone), and where the treatment requested is beyond the medical practitioner's competence.
+In such situations the medical practitioner may terminate the medical practitioner -patient relationship, provided that the patient's health interest is not jeopardized medical practitioners should exercise their professional judgment before terminating the medical practitioner -patient relationship. - 3.2 When it is decided to terminate the medical practitioner -patient relationship, the medical practitioner should inform the patient of his decision at the earliest opportunity.
+He should explain the reasons for terminating the relationship and offer to refer the patient to another medical practitioner who has the ability to provide the necessary services.

-4. Fitness to practice
+4. Fitness to practise

-- 4.1 Section 31 of the Medical Act gives powers to the Medical Council to take action in relation to a doctor who, by reason of health, is physically or mentally unfit to practice medicine, surgery.
-The Council takes action both in response to information from concerned colleagues and also where, during disciplinary proceedings, it appears that an illness may be the underlying cause. - 4.2 A doctor whose mental or physical health are such that patients would be put at risk if he continues with his normal practice should either wholly or partially alter or withhold his practice and undergo treatment and rehabilitation where appropriate. - 4.3 Serious infectious diseases should seek appropriate investigation and treatment.
-If confirmed, he must take the necessary steps to prevent the spread of infection to his patients and others.
-Where appropriate a doctor should seek counselling and act accordingly.
-It is unethical if one fails to do so as patients are put at risk.
+4.1 Section 54 of the Medical Act, 2014 gives powers to The Bahamas Medical Council to take disciplinary action in relation to a medical practitioner who, by reason of health, is physically or mentally unfit to practise medicine or surgery.

+The Council may take such disciplinary action both in response to information from concerned colleagues and also where, during disciplinary proceedings, it appears that an illness may be the underlying cause.

+4.2 A medical practitioner whose mental or physical health are such that patients would be put at risk if he continues with his normal practice should either wholly or partially alter or withhold his practice and undergo treatment and rehabilitation where appropriate.

+4.3 Serious infectious diseases